-The Modular-Lab product family celebrates its 10th birthday these days.
+The Modular-Lab product family already celebrated its 15th birthday last year.
 Time to go back to the roots and interview two colleagues who have been involved from the beginning: Kerstin Tautz, design engineer and developer, and Dr. Roger Knopp, chemical developer, both at Eckert & Ziegler Eurotope GmbH – the company behind Modular-Lab.
 We asked them to share some insights from the very beginning and experiences they made within the last decade working on and with Modular-Lab.

 E&Z: Kerstin and Roger, thank you for your time.
 Could you please give a brief introduction of yourself, your field of action, how long you have been with Eckert & Ziegler and how you joined us?

 Kerstin Tautz: I joined Bebig GmbH, another subsidiary of Eckert & Ziegler AG, in 1994, working in the design and development department.
 Although it was very difficult to find a job as a design engineer, I applied for this position directly after my study, was called for an interview and liked the atmosphere and the professional environment very much.
 After its foundation in 1995, I joined Eurotope GmbH in 1996 working in a similar department.
 At this time we were responsible for the development of production lines, special sources and recycling processes for radioactive materials.

 Roger Knopp: I started at Eckert & Ziegler Eurotope in 2002, after working at the University of Berkeley in California.
 I was hired as a radiochemist and was promoted to be a project manager at the end of 2004.
 For some years I have also been part of the management team.
 Today I’m heading the chemical development department of both Eckert & Ziegler Eurotope GmbH as well as Eckert & Ziegler Radiopharma GmbH.